Choosing Kids’ Craft Essentials

 - Large or oversize crayons are great for even the littlest toddlers, because they're easy to grip, and they produce big bright marks on paper.

-- Standard size crayons are awesome for colouring, because they fill in white space more quickly than pencils!
+- Standard-size crayons are awesome for colouring because they fill in white space more quickly than pencils!

 - Twistable crayons are great because they are very portable.
 Their plastic bodies protect them from being broken when carried around in pencil cases.

 - Try large jotters and scrapbooks for lightweight, inexpensive paper.
+Rolls of butcher paper are perfect for quick fingerpainting projects.

 - Visual journals have higher quality paper for serious young artists.
+Special paper with a high GSM rating can even withstand paints!

 Choosing beading supplies for your kids is easy when you know what you're looking for.